 · 2011 WMOT adds classical music to weekday programming, retaining jazz nights and weekends.

 WMOT’s impact on the Middle Tennessee community is important, as the only area station that programs traditional jazz music 7 days a week, and classical music weekdays on free, traditional FM radio.
-Our listeners appreciate our commitment to programming music, especially classical and jazz, that is accessible to anyone with a traditional radio.
-WMOT impacts the arts community by promoting and participating in area jazz festivals and concerts.
-WMOT offers unique national news programs, some of which are exclusive in the community.
-Our fulltime news department produces award winning features and local news stories consistently, with a focus on Middle Tennessee issues.
-Within the past 2 years WMOT news staff has produced over 100 stories on the environment, healthcare, the arts, and other subjects important to our community.
-Our three major goals for the coming year are 1.
-To make sure as many people as possible know that they have one place on the dial to hear traditional, mainstream jazz, as well as classical music, and now even blues and roots music.
+Our listeners appreciate our commitment to programming music that is accessible to anyone with a radio.
+WMOT impacts the arts community by promoting and participating in area jazz festivals and concerts, and promoting events of area arts organizations.
+WMOT offers unique national programs, some of which are exclusive in the community.
+Our full-time news department produces award winning features and local news stories consistently, with a focus on Middle Tennessee issues.

-2. To continue to find new sources of revenue to sustain current level of service to community and to increase community service, as state and federal funding continues to decrease.
+2. To continue to find new sources of revenue to sustain current level of service to community.

-3. Increase our public service by utilizing all of latest technology including digital broadcasting, including additional channels, and online streaming.
-WMOT received more private funding than ever during 2009 fiscal year.
-WMOT received its first ever major gift through the Community Foundation of Middle Tennessee in 2009.
-This year WMOT will participate in planning and promotion and hosting for at least 2 jazz festivals in the Middle Tennessee area and will provide on air promotion for many more.
-The station will continue to air public service announcements for area non profit organizations , and will continue to allow community organizations to post their events on our website events calendar free of charge.
+3. Increase our public service by utilizing all of latest technology including digital broadcasting, additional channels, and online streaming.
+This year the station will continue to air public service announcements for area non profit organizations , and will continue to allow community organizations to post their events on our website events calendar free of charge.

 Indirect Public Support HelpIndirect public support represents revenue received through solicitation campaigns.
 This includes funding United Way and other federated fundraising organizations, but does not include donor designated contributions.